What to Do When You Receive a Deportation Order

 How Fibi Law Can Help

 If you or a loved one has received a deportation order, do not wait.
+The sooner you contact a deportation defense lawyer, the more options may be available to you.
 Contact Fibi Law today for a free consultation.
 Our immigration attorneys are ready to review your case and help you understand your next steps.

 Every situation is different.
 Speak with one of our attorneys to understand exactly where you stand and what your next step should be.